Optimal Mechanisms for Demand Response: An Indifference Set Approach: Mean-field Optimality of Dynamic Pricing

 Next, because $h(p; \, \bR_i)$ is concave, its subgradient $\partial h(p; \, \bR)$ is a measurable random set \citep[Remark 30]{shapiro2021lectures}.
 Furthermore, because $\EE{h(p; \, \bR_i)} = H(p)$ by Lemma \ref{lemm:H}, our assumption that $H(\cdot)$ is differentiable at $p$ implies that $h(\cdot; \, R_i)$ is almost surely differentiable at $p$ and $\EE{\nabla h(p; \, \bR_i)} = \nabla H(p)$ \citep[Theorem 7.46]{shapiro2021lectures}.
 Finally, because $q_i(p) \in \partial h(p; \, \bR_i)$ as shown above, almost sure differentiability of $h(p; \, \bR_i)$ implies that $q_i(p) = \nabla h(p; \, R_i)$ almost surely, that $\EE{q_i(p)} = \nabla H(p)$.
 Thus, by the strong law of large numbers,

 and \eqref{eq: mean-field-PM} follows from Assumption \ref{assum:sigma}, by invoking homogeneity and Lipschitz-continuity of $\rho(\cdot)$ (see Lemma \ref{lemma: rho-ball} in the appendix).

 \end{thm}

 The above result gives the scaled costs for both the direct and price-based mechanisms; it now remains to show that \eqref{eq: mean-field-DM} and the minimizer of \eqref{eq: mean-field-PM} over $p$ match.
 The function $\rho(\nabla H(p) - q_0)$ is not necessarily convex in $p$ because it depends on $p$ through the differential of $H$; thus, classic duality theory for convex functions does not apply here.
-The following result nonetheless establishes optimality of the price-based mechanism under a differentiability condition.
+The following result nonetheless establishes optimality of the price-based mechanism under one further assumption: We require sufficient stochasticity in the $\bR_i$ for the mean-field cost function $\E[h(p;\bR)]$ to be smooth and differentiable at its maximizer(s).
+We note that this phenomenon (i.e., differentiability at the maximizer) is generally not true for the individual cost functions themselves.\footnote{We emphasize that this randomness pertains to the distribution of consumption profiles $\bR_i$ rather than consumer preferences.
+For example, in our Phoenix experiment discussed in Section \ref{sec: exp}, all consumers have similar preferences---yet heterogeneity in house characteristics (e.g., differences in home insulation properties, cooling system performance, etc.) provide sufficient randomness to justify Assumption \ref{assum: diff-basic}.}